 7. Discount and Promotion Data

-POS users can use discount and promotion data to track sales performance, discounts, and promotions to evaluate their return on investment (ROI).
+POS users can use discount and promotion data to track retail sales performance, discounts, and promotions to evaluate their return on investment (ROI).

 Discount and promotion data helps retail stores identify which offers resonate with customers by driving sales and which need adjustments.